What this Book is About

 *

-#2, Dr. Iain McGilchrist describes distinct modes of operation for the right and left hemispheres of our brains.
-His hemispheric modes align so closely with the connective and architective modes I will describe as to have me suggest that the hemispheric division of our brains is an evolutionary adaptation to a more primary dichotomy.
+In his groundbreaking work "The Master and His Emissary: The Divided Brain and the Making of the Western World" #2, Dr. Iain McGilchrist has described distinct modes of operation for the right and left hemispheres of our brains.
+His hemispheric modes align so closely with the connective and architective modes I will describe, including a domination by the left hemisphere or architective mode, as to have me suggest that the hemispheric division of our brains is an evolutionary adaptation to a more primary dichotomy.

 A brief biographical note to allay suspicions about my motives: I grew